Updated: March 10, 2023

 Note: the caption API token method works best with scheduled Zoom meetings, rather than personal meeting room IDs.
 Caption tokens from personal meeting room IDs do not currently refresh after expiration and may cause issues.

-1. Setup your Zoom call and get the captioning link to your call by clicking on “Closed Caption” and then click “Copy the API token”.
+1. Setup your Zoom call and get the captioning link to your call by clicking on the small arrow beside “Show Captions” and then click on “Set up manual captioner”

 If you don’t see this option in your Zoom call, you will need to go into your the Zoom web portal’s account settings and enable closed captioning.
 You may need to restart the Zoom meeting to see the new menu option.